St. Brides Major, Ogmore-by-Sea and Southerndown Community Website

 Photo caption: Vale Of Glamorgan Council staff were on hand to launch Scoop at RAF St Athan's 'Bring your dog to work day' in 2004.
 L - R Casey Govier, Dog Warden, Miles Punter, Head of Visible Services, Adrian Curnock, Compliance / Enforcement Officer and Nicola Williams, Waste Development Manager.

-A six foot tall dog called Scoop has been recruited to help the Vale Of Glamorgan Council in its on-going campaign to rid the Vale of dog mess.
+A six foot tall dog called Scoop was recruited to help the Vale Of Glamorgan Council in its on-going campaign to rid the Vale of dog mess.

-Scoop features on new leaflets and posters that will be used to help spread the council’s ‘scoop your poop’ message throughout the Vale.
-He will also visit schools and public events to raise awareness of responsible dog ownership.
+Scoop featured on leaflets and posters that were used to help spread the council’s ‘scoop your poop’ message throughout the Vale.
+He also visited schools and public events to raise awareness of responsible dog ownership.

-The council has already done a lot of work to combat the problem of dog mess including providing free bags to help owners clean up after their dogs and strengthening it’s enforcement team.
+The council had already done a lot of work to combat the problem of dog mess including providing free bags to help owners clean up after their dogs and strengthening it’s enforcement team.

-Head of Visible Services, Miles Punter, is sure Scoop will help persuade even more people to ‘bag it and bin it.’
+Head of Visible Services, Miles Punter, was sure Scoop would help persuade even more people to ‘bag it and bin it.’
 He said:

 “Dogs make wonderful pets and companions and are welcomed in the Vale, dog mess however, is not.
 Scoop will help reinforce the message that owners need to clean up after their dogs and not leave it behind for others to find.
 Failure to clean up is an offence that can result in an on the spot fine of £75 and our enforcement officers are out and about targeting offenders.”

-Dog owners are reminded that they can use any plastic bag and the waste can be disposed of in any bin as long as the bag is securely tied.
+Dog owners were reminded that they could use any plastic bag and the waste could be disposed of in any bin as long as the bag was securely tied.

 Be a responsible dog owner: